Seven-Branched Sword: Inscription on the sword

 Second Side: "Never before has there been such a blade.
-The crown prince of the king of Baekje, who lives under august sounds, had this sword made for King of Wa in the hope that it might be passed on to later generations."
+The crown prince of the king of Paekche, who lives under august sounds, had this sword made for King of Wa in the hope that it might be passed on to later generations."

 Interpretation of the inscription

-2nd character on the first side, and when the sword was made: The first four characters are generally decoded as "4th year of Taihe" (the era name of Emperor Fei of the Eastern Jin dynasty in China), but the second one is ambiguous.
-Taihe 4 corresponds to year 369 CE.
-Kim Sok Hyong, a North Korean scholar, proposed a theory that the first two characters instead refer to a local era name of the Baekje, but this theory has been challenged since no other archaeological discovery reveals the existence of unique era names assigned by the Baekje.
+2nd character on the first side, and when the sword was made: The first four characters 泰■四年 were traditionally decoded as "4th year of Taihe" which might be the era name of Emperor Fei of the Eastern Jin dynasty in China used around in the East Asian world, so Taihe 4 would correspond to year 369 CE.
+But that era name, Taihe, was never written as 泰和, but 太和, so with the ambiguous 2nd letter, this puts this traditional theory in dispute.
+Kim Sok Hyong, a North Korean scholar, proposed a theory that the first two characters instead refer to a local era name of the Paekche, but this theory has been challenged since no other archaeological discovery reveals the existence of unique era names assigned by the Paekche.

+Furthermore, the creation of the sword being on the year 369 is solely based on interpreting the "泰■四年" inscription as "泰和四年" yet also leaving out what comes right after, the 十(一)月十六日丙午正陽 which means "At noon on the sixteenth day of the eleventh [fifth] month."
+Yet neither May 16 nor November 16 are days of 丙午 in the year 369, but instead May 27 or November 30.
+May 16 of the year 362, however, is 丙午.
+If interpreted as November 16, the year 408 has it as 丙午.
+Both 362 and 408 avoid the time period in which East Jin used 太和 for its era name, which was only from 366 to 371.

+A Japanese research team in 1981 used X-rays to decipher the month, and concluded what was inscribed was 十(一) not 五, so a month greater than ten 十(一), so the theory of the inscription noting "fifth month" was ruled out.

-Hong Sung-Hwa, a scholar at Korea University, argues that "十(一)月十六日(the sixteenth day of the eleventh month)" suggests the year 408, because if the 6th, November is 日干支 (日干支 is a day by the sexagenary cycle) of 丙午 in 408, the year is the 4 years by King Jun-ji (腆支王) in Baekje.
-From this we can speculate that Baekje assigned era names autonomously (Goguryeo and Silla had their own era names).
-In 409, Wei's envoy visited Baekje, and King Jun-ji extended hospitality to him, so that sword was formed by 408.
+Hong Sung-Hwa, a scholar at Korea University, argues that "十(一)月十六日(the sixteenth day of the eleventh month)" suggests the year 408, because for the 16th of November to be 丙午 in the sexagenary cycle, the year needs to be 408, which is also the 4th year of King Jun-ji's reign (腆支王) in Paekche.
+From this we can speculate that Paekche assigned era names autonomously (Goguryeo and Silla had their own era names).
+In 409, Wei's envoy visited Paekche, and King Jun-ji extended hospitality to him, so that sword was formed by 408.